02 Nov Arrange your Italian mortgage before you fly!

 Perhaps you’ve even found an Italian property you’d love to buy.

-The exception is unless of course you don’t plan to apply for a mortgage or you don’t need a mortgage for some time after you arrive in Italy (at the minimum 6 months and to be sure, after a couple of years).
+The exception is where you don’t plan to apply for a mortgage or you don’t need a mortgage for some time after you arrive in Italy (at the minimum 6 months, and to be sure, after a couple of years).

 There’s a myth going around that suggests you should come to Italy first, and the bank will be happy to deal with you because you’re Italian resident.

 This kind of thinking ignores the fact that banks everywhere value and want to see ongoing and reliable employment income (with years of experience preferably), when applying for a mortgage.